-Surge protecting outdoor IP cameras, wireless access points (WAPs), and their pathways back to your building's network is paramount in ensuring uninterrupted surveillance and protection for your valuable assets.
+Outdoor camera and WAP surge protection and their pathways back to your building’s network is crucial for keeping security and surveillance systems running and protecting what matters.
 Any equipment installed outdoors serves as a potential entry point for lightning strikes into your system, making pathway protection a top priority.
-With TPD surge protection solutions, you can rest assured that damaging surges and lightning strikes won't infiltrate your network and wreak havoc throughout your systems.
+With TPD surge protection, you can rest assured that damaging surges and lightning strikes won’t infiltrate your network and wreak havoc throughout your systems.

 POE Cameras: TPD-CAT6-POE